openlab-aux/lsmsd/README.md

 The following table will show you how to use this API, which errors it'll throw against you and where you can find the teapot.

 Every API-Call can drop a Internal Server Error.
+Every API-Call which accepts JSON/XML objects in the body may drop a 400 Bad Request when the object(s) are not parsable.
 I won't mention it explicitly.

 | Path | Method | Parameter | Description | Error Codes | Auth Required | Admin Required |
 ---|---|---|---|---|---|---|